Yazzie-Salt Cultural Center

 Cultural Center

-The Yazzie & Salt Cultural Center Library is open.
+The Yazzie-Salt Cultural Center Library is currently closed.
 There are over ten thousand books, videos, DVDs, and other materials revolving around Native American culture.
-These materials are typically open to check out by students, teachers, and staff and for community-use within the center.
-Come over and visit or check out our library.
-You may never know what you will find that will interest you.
+These materials are available to check out by students, teachers, and staff.
+Community members are welcomed to use the materials, but the items are not available to be checked out by community members.
+Come over and visit our Yazzie-Salt Cultural Center Library.

-The Johnson O'Malley Program Educational Plan is monitored by the Indian Education Committee (IEC) who solely works with the JOM Coordinator.
-The IEC are made up of parents of current students here at KUSD, one from each chapter of our school district: Kayenta, Shonto, Chilchinbeto, and Oljato.
+The Johnson O'Malley Program's Educational Plan is monitored by the Indian Education Committee Officers (IEC) who solely works with the JOM Coordinator.
+The IEC Officers are parents of current full-time KUSD students.
+The three IEC Officers represent the following schools: Monument Valley High School, Baker Middle School, and Debbie Braff Elementary School along with ABC Preschool.

 Hooghan Bii’ Hozo